 Here, you can choose the purpose that best describes why your company uses this data.
 This describes why you collect this data (e.g., Contact information in Mailchimp is likely used for Marketing purposes).
 This is typically pre-populated by Transcend (either through an ML classifier or our pre-labeled dataset for common tools).
 Feel free to override our labels if your use case needs customization.
 Any categorizations you make here will be used to help automatically generate your ROPA.

 This field is used to help describe what this datapoint is and how it's used.
 This also comes pre-labeled for the most common tools, and you can edit any datapoint's description.

 The Data Categories tab is a great way to see the breakdown of how many datapoints you have in each category.
 Clicking the datapoint count on a category will link you to a filtered list of all the datapoints belonging to that category.

 The Purposes of Processing tab is similar to the Data Categories tab in that all purposes of processing are counted across all your datapoints.
 Similarly, you can click on the datapoint count for any purpose of processing to see a filtered list of all datapoints that are used for that purpose.

 The Datapoints tab in Data Inventory can be filtered by Data Silo, Data Category, and Purpose of Processing.
+You can also filter events in the Audit Trail tab by user or event type.
 Click the filter button in the top-right corner of the Datapoints tab to get started.